Why Do You Suddenly Get Razor Burn While Traveling?

 Temperature and humidity shifts can impact your skin in different ways:

-• Hot and humid → sweat and bacteria increase → inflammation
+• Hot and humid → increased sweat and bacteria → inflammation

-• Hot and dry → moisture loss → more sensitivity
+• Hot and dry → moisture loss → increased sensitivity

-• Cold and dry → skin becomes stiff and easier to damage
+• Cold and dry → reduced elasticity → easier damage

-• Sudden temperature changes → skin becomes unstable
+• Sudden temperature changes → your skin becomes more sensitive

 In these conditions, your skin becomes more vulnerable to shaving irritation.